Great to have you, Rush Limboy, here at the Excellence in Broadcasting Network and the most listened to radio talk show in the country.

 I mean, maybe you once in a while, but not enough.

-He's been doing it for twenty-three years.
+He's been doing it for 23 years.

 Why do the Republicans do this or why don't they do that?

-Uh, and I think it's a good one.
+I'll tell you my latest theory, and I think it's a good one.

-I believe that they still operate under the premise that they have to get their message out through ABC, CBSNBC, Washington Post, New York Times.
+I believe that they still operate under the premise that they have to get their message out through ABC, CBS, NBC, Washington Post, New York Times.

-I think there's some exceptions, obviously, but you have um members of the House leadership who will call uh and appear on new media programs.
+You have members of the House leadership who will call and appear on new media programs.

 They've got to convince Brian Williams.

-They gotta convince George Stephanopoulos, they've gotta convince that's who they've got to get their message out.
+They've got to convince, that's who they've got to get their message out.

 And there's a certain way you talk to those people.